New French Passenger Tax on Private Jet Flights

 This tax has been introduced under Article L. 422-22 and Article L. 422-22-1 of the French Tax Code, as part of Ordonnance n° 2021-1843 du 22 décembre 2021.
 These legal provisions define the tax rates based on the final destination of the passenger and the type of aircraft used.

-The regulation applies exclusively to non-scheduled air services, which include private jet charters and other business aviation flights.
+The regulation applies exclusively to non-scheduled air services operated for commercial purposes, which include private jet charters and other business aviation flights.
 According to the law, non-scheduled air services are defined as flights that do not fall under Article 2, Section 16 of EU Regulation (EC) No. 1008/2008, which governs commercial airline operations.

 How This Tax Affects GlobeAir Clients